patrick-kidger/equinox/docs/faq.md

 y = linear(x)
 ```

-is equivalent to the following code in Equinox:
+is equivalent to the following Equinox code:
 ```python
 import jax
 import equinox as eqx